-6. Any student who commits bomb threats

-Any student, other than a student with a disability, who is found to have made a bomb threat will be prosecuted to the fullest extent of the law and the code of conduct.
+- 6. Any student who commits shooting threats or bomb threats or similar acts: Any student, other than a student with a disability, who is found to have made an egregious threat of violence such as a shooting threat or bomb threat will be prosecuted to the fullest extent of the law and the code of conduct.

-- The following consequences are used for bomb threat infraction(s):
+- The following consequences are used for these violent threat infraction(s):

 - Notification of authorities

 - Notification of parents

 - Five (5) day out-of-school suspension

 - Superintendent's Hearing

 - Family Court Appearance Ticket

 - Probation and/or community service

-- 7. Students who are repeatedly substantially disruptive of the educational process or repeatedly substantially interferes with the teacher's authority over the classroom Any student, other than a student with a disability, who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for at least five days.
+- 7. Students who are repeatedly substantially disruptive of the educational process or repeatedly substantially interferes with the teacher's authority over the classroom: Any student, other than a student with a disability, who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for at least five days.
 For purposes of this code of conduct, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by a teacher (s) pursuant to EducationLaw §3214 (3-a) and this code on four or more occasions during a semester, or three or more occasions during a trimester.
 If the proposed penalty is the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students subject to a short-term